andyesp/holeman-pureza-cd/README.md

 # holeman-pureza-cd
-Holeman's Pureza disc artwork generator
+Holeman's Pureza disc artwork generator, made in Processing.
+Run the sketch, use the directional keys to rotate and draw cubes.
+Press 's' to save image.